project-march/ProjectMarch/doc/using_the_march_exoskeleton/error_codes.rst

 This makes sure that no two controllers will write to the same slave.

-**Fix:** Check the :hardware-interface:`robots yaml <march_hardware_builder/robots>`, so that it does not contain duplicate indices on imotioncubes.
+**Fix:** Check the :hardware-interface:`robots yaml <march_hardware_builder/robots>`, so that it does not contain duplicate indices on iMOTIONCUBES.
 Temperature sensors can have duplicate slave indices, since multiple temperature sensors can be connected to a slave.